MatthewBieda/OGLRenderer/README.md

 - Caustics
 - Spherical Harmonics

-No build system implemented yet, just open the .sln file with Visual Studio if you want to play around with it.
+# Build Instructions

+- cmake -S . -B build -DCMAKE_POLICY_VERSION_MINIMUM=3.5
+- cmake --build build --config Release
+- Move output .exe file into root of project

+# Usage Instructions

-Spacebar to switch between Free Camera and UI Mode.
+- Spacebar to switch between Free Camera and UI Mode.
-Plug in an Xbox controller to navigate around the scene and jump with the A button (no collision yet)
+- Plug in an Xbox controller to navigate around the scene and jump with the A button (no collision yet).